 Parents/carers are part of the discussion around referring for additional support from other agencies and are kept informed about the outcomes of that involvement.

-The school is a member of Colonel Frank Seely Family of Schools; our Care Team works closely with the family SENCo and the other SENCo's in the family.
+The school is a member of Colonel Frank Seely Family of Schools; our SEND Team works closely with the family SENDCo and the other SENDCo's in the family.
 This enables the schools to build a bank of joint resources and to share advice, training and development activities and expertise.

 From Key Stage 1 to Key Stage 2: